savonet/book/workflow.md

 ```{.liquidsoap include="liq/encoder-gstreamer-2.liq" from=2 to=-1}
 ```

-or in vorbis with tags using
+or in Vorbis with tags using

 ```{.liquidsoap include="liq/encoder-gstreamer-3.liq" from=2 to=-1}
 ```